Basis of Presentation and Summary of Significant Accounting Policies (Policies)

 Depreciation is provided on a straight-line basis over the following estimated useful lives:

 The assets’ residual values, useful lives and methods of depreciation are reviewed annually and adjusted prospectively, if appropriate.
-Buildings, leaseholds and land improvements are amortized over the shorter of either useful life or term of the lease.
+Buildings, leaseholds and land improvements are amortized over the shorter of either the useful life or term of the lease.
 Gains or losses on disposal of an item are determined by comparing the proceeds from disposal with the carrying amount of the item and recognized in the consolidated statements of operations and comprehensive loss.

 |Recently Adopted and Issued Accounting Pronouncements